SamHennessy/hlive/README.md

 - Initial sync seems to be triggering when it shouldn't
   - Maybe when the value attribute doesn't exist?
-- Context is already dead when trying calling other services
 - Set the z-index higher than Bulma menu for default disconnect layer
   - Need to test
 - Need to reflect in the browser virtual DOM that a select option has become selected when a user selects it